On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Additional Experiments and Discussion

-\textbf{Results on SVHN dataset} Figure~\ref{fig:overfit_svhn} demonstrates the learning curves of PGD adversarial training based on a subset of the easiest, the random and the hardest instances of SVHN dataset.
+Figure~\ref{fig:overfit_svhn} demonstrates the learning curves of PGD adversarial training based on a subset of the easiest, the random and the hardest instances of SVHN dataset.
 We let the size of each subset be $20000$, because the training set of SVHN is larger than that of CIFAR10.
 The model architecture is RN18 in these cases.
-We have the same observations here: training on the hardest subset yields trivial performance, training on the random subset has significant generalization decay in the late phase of training while training on the easiest subset does not.
+We have the same observations here: training on the hardest subset yields trivial performance, training on the random subset has significant generalization decay in the late phase of training while there is no such phenomenon when the model is trained on the easiest instances.

+In Figure~\ref{fig:easy_compare_svhn}, we conduct PGD adversarial training using increasing more training instances in SVHN dataset, starting with the easiest ones.
+The observation here is consistent with Figure~\ref{fig:hardremoval}: although fitting hard adversarial instances can cause overfitting, they can improve the model performance if we use easy stopping by a validation set.
+Therefore, we should not simply remove the hard training instances, but need to utilize them adaptively.

 \textbf{Different Values of $\epsilon$ and $l_2$-based Adversarial Budget} Figure~\ref{fig:overfit_adv_budget} and Figure~\ref{fig:overfit_l2_adv_budget} demonstrate the learning curves of RN18 models under different adversarial budgets on CIFAR10, in both $l_\infty$ and $l_2$ cases.
 In $l_\infty$ cases, the adversarial budgets are $2 / 255$, $4 / 255$ and $6 / 255$; in $l_2$ cases, the adversarial budgets are $0.5$, $0.75$ and $1$.
 With the increase in the size of the adversarial budget, we can see a clear transition from the vanilla training: more and more severe generalization decay when training on the random or the hardest subset.